alexzhang1030/npms/README.md

 ## Known Issues

 - [ ] if packages too many, packages'tab will squeeze it together
-- [ ] if scripts too many, scripts'tab container could not scroll
+- [ ] if scripts too many, scripts container could not scroll

 These behaviors are caused by TEMir, and i maybe will make pr then.